 When tactile warning on hardware was common, it was typically required on doors leading to hazardous areas, like an electrical room or a loading dock.
 The intent was to deter someone with a visual impairment from accidentally entering an area that could be dangerous to them.
 The tactile warning was sometimes used on stair doors as well.
 On these doors, the lever on the side opposite the hazard (usually the corridor side) would have knurling or an abrasive coating on the lever.

 Tactile warning has become less-frequently used because the requirement was removed from most of the accessibility standards.
-Most of the doors leading to these rooms are kept locked at all times, reducing the risk to all building occupants.
-But knurled hardware may show up in a specification, or a code official might believe that it is required for a current project, so it’s important to understand what is required by the various standards.
+The majority of doors leading to these rooms are kept locked at all times, reducing the risk to all building occupants.
+But knurled hardware may show up in a specification, it might be required by a state or local standard, or a code official might believe that it is required for a current project, so it’s important to understand what is required by the various standards.

 Read this Decoded article for more information on tactile warning, and then proceed to the review questions below.

-1. Which of the following accessibility standards require tactile warning?
+1. Which of the following accessibility standards require tactile warning on door hardware?

 - 2010 ADA Standards for Accessible Design